 To help make their future bike rides as much fun as the first, it is important that the bike is fitted to them for comfort and safety.
 Fitting an adult comfortably on a bicycle while not easy is at least a one or two time adventure; fitting a child on a bike is much harder because their bodies are constantly changing.
 This article covers how to do it with kids in the 5-12 age range.

-First you need a bicycle frame with wheels that will fit your child.
+First you need a bicycle frame with wheels that fit your child.
 That may seem obvious, but choosing too big or too small a frame is a common error adults make.
 Bring your child and try frames out because some kids are bigger or smaller than the norm.
 There are some other important points about choosing a frame that can affect the life of the bike for that child.
 I highly recommend that you make sure the stem – the post with the handle bars that fit into the frame - is angle adjustable; this will allow you to adjust it out as your child grows.
 The seat post should also be adjustable.
 Then make sure the saddle rails are long.
 Moving the saddle back will allow a frame to accommodate a taller child, because it increases the distance to the pedals.
 Hence, it will grow with them for longer.
 Adults always prefer smaller frames if they can be made to fit properly.
 This is doubly so for kids since smaller frames are lighter and easier for them to control.
 Keeping a small frame with longer seat post, stem, and saddle rails can keep a small frame usable for much, much longer.

 ©2018 Dr. Yan Lyansky